 Literacy is the foundation of all learning.

-One of the U.S. Senators, Patty Murray, a former educator, mentioned that “if students don’t have a strong foundation in reading and writing, there is very little else we can do to help them succeed in the modern world.”
+Patty Murray, U.S. Senators and a former educator, mentioned that “if students don’t have a strong foundation in reading and writing, there is very little else we can do to help them succeed in the modern world.”

 According to an article in The Guardian, children who frequently read books at age 10 and read more than once per week at age 16 had higher test results than those who read less.
 Reading for pleasure was linked to higher academic achievement in vocabulary, spelling and even mathematics.
 Not only academic achievement, but literacy also brings positive impacts to kids behaviorally, economically, and even health.